How Baku event permits actually work: a planner's guide

-The real timelines, cost ranges, and decision-makers behind Baku event permits: drone, road-closure, amplified sound, fireworks, blackout windows, UNESCO heritage venues.
-What we've learned across hundreds of permit applications.
+The real timelines, cost ranges, and decision-makers behind Baku event permits: drone, road-closure, amplified sound, pyrotechnics, blackout windows, UNESCO heritage venues.
+Re-checked in August 2026 against Azerbaijan's rebuilt civil-UAV rules, with the published clocks separated from the ones that are ours.

 - operations